gassc/simple-inventory/README.md

     As a PyWebView Desktop application: `python launch.py`

+# Deployment (and Disclaimer)

+My use case is absurdly simple and probably not useful for most folks: for me this needs to run on one computer used by a couple of people and give the appeareance of a desktop application.
+It is not exposed to the internet, and so lacks any security features in that regard (logins, protection from CSRF, etc).

+[PyWebView](https://github.com/r0x0r/pywebview) does the trick of making this run as a desktop application.

 # To-Do

 The [Issues list](https://github.com/gassc/simple-inventory/issues) provides an overview of what's in store for this.
 Notably, [issue 8](https://github.com/gassc/simple-inventory/issues/8) will provide some important missing functionality for any inventory software.